SammyLiretteCowen/clip-bored/README.md

   <!-- - Check the seeds file to see what gets seeded in the DB -->
 9. Run the server: `npm run local`
 10. Visit `http://localhost:8080/` in your browser.

+#### Misc

+ 1. You will need paid Mailgun API key to have full functionality.

 ##### Dependencies